Velyord/Skripts/README.md

-Personal Utils represented as skripts or text files
+Personal Utils represented as skripts or text files.
+As well as automation scripts.

 <details>
   <summary><h3>READMEs:</h3></summary>